automata-network/automata-dcap-attestation/solana/automata-dcap-framework/README.md

 # Solana DCAP Attestation

-Solana DCAP Attestation framework enables you to verify DCAP quote on Solana Chain.
+Solana DCAP Attestation framework enables you to verify DCAP quotes on the Solana chain.

 ## Architecture
 The Solana DCAP Attestation Framework provides a comprehensive solution for verifying Intel SGX DCAP (Data Center Attestation Primitives) quotes on the Solana blockchain.
 The architecture consists of these key components: